josephtikva/chamisa_chumshei_torah/README.md

-chamisa_chumshei_torah
+Chamisha Chumshei Torah
 ======================

-Text Of The Chamisha Chumshai Torah in Normalized Database
+Hebrew Text Of The Chamisha Chumshai Torah (The 5 Books of Moses) in a Normalized Database